urbancamo/adif-processor/README.md

 Written by Mark Wickens [mark@wickensonline.co.uk](mailto:"mark@wickensonline.co.uk").

 ## What is this?
-The post processor was originally designed to enrich ADIF content by

 Currently the post-processor can generate three types of output:
   - Enriched ADIF